hey-red/OEmbed/README.md

 });
 ```

-By default it's register all built in providers:
+By default it's register all providers listed below:

 * InstagramProvider
 * TiktokProvider